-''' / Recursively generate and return the n'th Fibonacci number / static long fibr(int n) { // fibr(91) is the largest value that fits in a long assert (n > 0) && (n <= 91) : "n out of range"; if ((n == 1) || (n == 2)) return 1; // Base case return fibr(n-1) + fibr(n-2); // Recursive call } '''
+''' long fibr(int n) { // Recursive Fibonacci generator // fibr(46) is largest value that fits in a long Assert((n > 0) && (n < 47), "Input out of range"); if ((n == 1) || (n == 2)) return 1; // Base cases return fibr(n-1) + fibr(n-2); // Recursion } '''

-The cost of this algorithm (in terms of function calls) is the size of the nth Fibonacci number itself, which our analysis of Section 14.2 showed to be exponential (approximately $n^{1.62}$ ).
+The cost of this algorithm (in terms of function calls) is the size of the nth Fibonacci number itself, which our analysis of Section 14.2 showed to be exponential (approximately $n^{1.62}$).
 Why is this so expensive?
 Primarily because two recursive calls are made by the function, and the work that they do is largely redundant.
 That is, each of the two calls is recomputing most of the series, as is each sub-call, and so on.
 Thus, the smaller values of the function are being recomputed a huge number of times.
 If we could eliminate this redundancy, the cost would be greatly reduced.
 The approach that we will use can also improve any algorithm that spends most of its time recomputing common subproblems.